Aerial Lift Training & Certification/MEWP Training & Certification

 What is the difference between the different types of aerial lifts?

-Over the years various types of aerial lifts have come into the market.
+First, scissor lifts and boom lifts are not the same.
+In fact, they fall under different standards.
+But there are very similar principles involved with safely operating them, so we’ve combined them into one training program.
+Now, over the years various types of aerial lifts have come into the market.
 Each is better suited to handle certain jobs when compared to others.
 For this reason, it is vital you understand what type of aerial lift is best for the job at hand.

 Generally speaking, there are five main types you should be familiar with